 Existing federal laws, executive orders, and national guidance that provide rights to older adults and people with disabilities in their everyday lives are not waived during emergency situations.
-Some laws offer protection against discriminatory policies, practices, and procedures in general, while there are other legal requirements and guidance specific to disasters and public health emergencies.
+While some laws offer protection against discriminatory policies, practices, and procedures in general, there are also legal requirements and guidance specific to disasters and public health emergencies.

-The following list of federal requirements offers a snapshot of some of the rights consumers are entitled to before, during, and after a disaster.
+The following list of federal requirements offers a snapshot of some of the rights consumers are entitled to before, during, and after an emergency.
 These federal laws, executive orders, and national guidance outline requirements to integrate people with access and functional needs, including older adults and people with disabilities, in emergency planning.